Guidance for mitigating speculative execution side-channel vulnerabilities in Azure

 No additional customer action is needed unless you are running untrusted code.
 If you allow code that you do not trust (for example, you allow one of your customers to upload a binary or code-snippet that you then execute in the cloud within your application), then the following additional steps should be taken.

-If you are using Windows and hosting untrusted code, you should also enable a Windows feature called Kernel Virtual Address (KVA) Shadowing which provides additional protection against speculative execution side-channel vulnerabilities.
+If you are using Windows and hosting untrusted code, you should also enable a Windows feature called Kernel Virtual Address (KVA) Shadowing which provides additional protection against speculative execution side-channel vulnerabilities (specifically for variant 3 Meltdown, CVE-2017-5754, or rogue data cache load).
 This feature is turned off by default and may impact performance if enabled.
 Follow Windows Server KB4072698 instructions for Enabling Protections on the Server.
 If you are running Azure Cloud Services, verify that you are running WA-GUEST-OS-5.15_201801-01 or WA-GUEST-OS-4.50_201801-01 (available starting on January 10, 2018) and enable the registry key via a startup task.

 If you are using Linux and hosting untrusted code, you should also update Linux to a more recent version that implements kernel page-table isolation (KPTI) which separates the page tables used by the kernel from those belonging to user space.
 These mitigations require a Linux OS update and can be obtained from your distribution provider when available.
 Your OS provider can tell you whether protections are enabled or disabled by default.